-It has a different snow climate from the Northern Chugach, and some stellar tree skiing in addition to amazing alpine terrain.
+It has a different snow climate from our other bases of operations, and some stellar tree skiing in addition to amazing alpine terrain.
 When the weather rolls in the trees can provide fantastic skiing options with long runs that can take you directly to the ocean.
 The flights to the ski terrain are generally short allowing a tremendous amount of terrain to be accessed.
-Whale and wildlife sightings are common.
+Daily whale and wildlife sightings are common.

-Once in Anchorage, skiers will meet at 7am on the first ski day.
+Once in Anchorage, skiers will meet at 6am on the first ski day.
 Silverton Mountain Guides Alaska Heli Skiing will pick you up, travel to the zone and be ready to ride that day.
-At the end of the 6 day trip the skiers/boarders will return to Anchorage at approximately 9pm on their final day of skiing.
+At the end of the 5 day trip the skiers/boarders will return to Anchorage at approximately 9pm on their final day of skiing.
 Anchorage has more daily direct flights than anywhere else in Alaska and is easy to get to without the need for additional connecting flights, rental cars, or ferries saving you precious time and money.

 Silverton Mountain Guides also specializes in customized completely unique heli ski trips to the Tordrillo Mountains, Talkeetna Mountains, Neacola Mountains, and additional areas.
-With our several million acres of terrain options and perhaps the largest allowance in North America new areas of discovery are always at your fingertips.
+With our several million acres of terrain options and perhaps the largest allowance in North America, new areas of discovery are always at your fingertips.
 If these locations are still too tame for you, Silverton Mountain Guides has the logistical experience to put together professionally led global trips to the destination of your choice.
-Silverton Mountain Guides is an equal opportunity provider and employer, operating on the Tongass National Forest under special use permit from the USDA Forest Service.
+Silverton Mountain Guides is an equal opportunity provider and employer, operating on the Chugach National Forest and Tongass National Forest under special use permit from the USDA Forest Service.
 View Rates »